kanocz/ujea/Readme.md

   }
 ```

+If exec command gets "tempfile" parameter (base64) then it's content after de-base64 will be written to temp file %tempfile% in arguments
+will be replaed with path to this file.
+This can be used to push scripts before run with specified shell.

   you'll recive also alive messages (interval can be set via command line parameters)... they looks like this:
 ```
 {